Pharmacy Retail: An Insider’s View

-LumenSoft: You have a first-hand knowledge of the pharmacy retail sector in both Saudi Arabia and Pakistan.
-Is there a difference in the way pharmacy retail sector functions in these two countries?
+LumenSoft: You have first-hand knowledge of the pharmacy retail sector in both Saudi Arabia and Pakistan.
+Is there a difference in the way the pharmacy retail sector functions in these two countries?

 Secondly, there are strict rules about controlled drugs.
-They cannot be sold without doctor’s prescription.
-Yes, the laws about selling of controlled drugs also exist in Pakistan, but in Saudi Arabia the rules and requirements regarding controlled drugs are more rigorous.
+They cannot be sold without a doctor’s prescription.
+Yes, the laws about the selling of controlled drugs also exist in Pakistan, but in Saudi Arabia, the rules and requirements regarding controlled drugs are more rigorous.

 Another difference is how the medicines are sold.
-In Saudi Arabia, medicines are sold in full packs and no cutting or selling in units in allowed.
+In Saudi Arabia, medicines are sold in full packs, and no cutting or selling in units is allowed.
 Here, in Pakistan, as you know, pharmacies can sell in units.
 People sometimes ask for just one or two tablets.

 How the medicines are prescribed is another major area of difference.
 In Saudi Arabia, 99% of the doctors go for formulations, they prescribe medicines by their generic names.
 Prescription based on generic names ensures that brand monopolies are not created.

 Here, doctors prescribe brand names and patients insist on getting the brand suggested by their doctor.
 Thus, as a result, brand monopolies are created.
 And a pharmacy not having a certain brand suffers.